 If you would like to discuss your estate plan with a hardworking lawyer, call Attorney Daniel J. Krause at (608) 268-5751 today.
 At Krause Law Offices LLC, our experienced Madison estate planning attorney is available to help you create a thorough end of life plan that is right for you and your family.
 Mr. Krause assists clients throughout Wisconsin with probate matters, wills, trust administration, health care documents, powers of attorney, and many other estate planning tools.
-For a free consultation with a knowledgeable estate planning lawyer, do not hesitate to contact Krause Law Offices LLC through our website.
+For a consultation with a knowledgeable estate planning lawyer, do not hesitate to contact Krause Law Offices LLC through our website.

 Many Wisconsin Property Owners Would Benefit From a Revocable or Other Trust, Wisconsin Probate & Estate Planning Lawyer Blog, September 13, 2012